 When a fleet of 100 electric scooters, called Bird, arrived in Cleveland, urbanites saw an opportunity to add expediency and fun to their commutes, city adventures and errands.
 But city officials were quick to request their removal and subject them to impoundment the very next day.
-To the disappointment of many Clevelanders, Bird is now weathering a communication crisis that makes its future in the Land uncertain.
+To the disappointment of many Clevelanders, Bird is now weathering a communications crisis that makes its future in the Land uncertain.

 We can’t help but think that the uproar over Bird arriving in Cleveland could have been prevented utilizing these three PR tactics:

 Bird has notoriously dropped its scooters into cities without much warning, leaving city officials all over the country dumbfounded, and often inclined to ban them as a knee-jerk reaction.
 Although Bird’s website states, “We work closely with cities to help make transportation better & more environmentally friendly,” the lack of communication speaks to the contrary.
 So not only has the company failed to develop a mutually beneficial relationship with the community it’s doing business in, but it’s also sending mixed messages about the brand.

 One awesome aspect of Bird’s business plan and PR strategy is the Save Our Sidewalks Pledge.
 Bird has pledged to remit $1 per vehicle per day to city governments so they can use the money to build more bike lanes, promote safe riding and maintain shared infrastructure.
 The generous pledge would’ve been useful leverage for establishing a positive relationship with the City of Cleveland, but because the company didn’t initiate proper two-way communication, both parties will now miss out on the benefits of a working together.